3 Things Your CPA Wishes You Knew Before Tax Season

 2. Owner distributions are not taxable income (for most business structures).

 This one trips up a lot of people, and I understand why.
-You see a number on your balance sheet — that is the report that shows what your business owns and owes — labeled “Owner Distributions” or “Owner Draw,” and it looks like income.
+You see a number on your balance sheet — that’s the report that shows what your business owns and owes — labeled “Owner Distributions” or “Owner Draw,” and it looks like income.
 Your brain says: I took money out of the business, so I must owe taxes on it.

 Your CPA handles the tax side of this through your business return, and distributions are part of that calculation.
 But seeing that number on your balance sheet and panicking?
 Totally normal.
 And totally unnecessary.